-Where Nice has been known as one of the most beautiful coastal cities of Europe for centuries, OGC Nice had been the ugly duckling for a long time in France.
-But times are changing, a brand new stadium and foreign investments have turned them into a serious contender in the French Ligue 1.
-Sun, sea and football: life can hardly be better than in Nice.
+Where Nice has been known as one of the most beautiful coastal cities of Europe for centuries, OGC Nice had been an unattractive club in France for a long time.
+But times are changing, a brand new stadium and foreign investments have turned them into serious contenders in the French Ligue 1.
+Sun, sea and football: Life can hardly be better than in Nice.

 OGC Nice, regained status

 Waving palm trees, an azure blue sea, wide boulevards and a radiant sun.
 That's Nice, the city on the Côte d'Azur with international allure.
-Not a city where you immediately think about football, but more and more, OGC Nice is becoming a vital part of the city in south-eastern France.
-After four league titles in the 50's of last century, the Olympique Gymnaste Club Nice descended in the hierarchy, but the last decade they've found their way up back again.
-A new stadium came and Le Gym managed to bring in some high-profile players, which resulted in a permanent place in the top half of the table.
+Not a city where you immediately think about football, but OGC Nice is starting to become a more vital part of the city in south-eastern France.
+After four league titles in the 1950s, the Olympique Gymnaste Club Nice descended in the hierarchy, but in the last decade, they've found their way up back again.
+A new stadium was built and Le Gym managed to bring in some high-profile players, which resulted in a permanent place in the top half of the table.
 New owner INEOS invests a lot in young talent, hoping to join the French top teams now and forever.

 Allianz Rivièra

-The old Stade du Ray was much loved by the fanatic fans of Nice, but a new stadium had to be the catalyst for the club, struggling with poor attendance in the bottom of the table.
-The upcoming EURO 2016 gave the final push for the construction of Allianz Rivièra, on the edge of the city and with 35.000 seats more than twice the old stadium.
-For a new stadium is Allianz Rivièra, with its on a platform laying silver, transparent structure, quite beautiful, especially in the evening light.
+The old Stade du Ray was much loved by the fanatic fans of Nice, but a new stadium had to be the catalyst for the club, struggling with poor attendance at the bottom of the table.
+The EURO 2016 gave the final push for the construction of Allianz Rivièra, on the edge of the city and twice as large as the former stadium with 35,000 seats.
+It's quite beautiful for a new stadium, especially in the evening, with its silver, transparent structure.
 The fanatics of Nice now stand at the Tribune Populaire Sud, and are known for being very loud.

 Dreaming of the old Stade du Ray

-Sometimes, there are stadiums that just are simply almost perfect.
-Stade du Ray was one of that kind.
-Esthetically maybe not so beautiful (a big, grey colossus as main stand, surrounded by three uncovered pieces of concrete), but an evening in 'Lou Ray' was a real experience on its own.
-The fanatics high in the fences, the running down the stands after a goal, the sirening stadium announcer, the deafening firecrackers.
+Some stadiums are simply almost perfect and Stade du Ray was one of those.
+Aesthetically it may not have been so beautiful (a big, grey colossus as the main stand, surrounded by three uncovered pieces of concrete), but an evening in 'Lou Ray' was a real experience on its own.
+The fanatics high in the fences, running down the stands after a goal, the sirening stadium announcer, the deafening firecrackers.
 Behind the stands palm trees, behind the tribune Sud the man with his Nice flag, following the match from his balcony.
 It might have been demolished in 2014, but for Nice fans, this place in the north of the city will always be a special one.
 Where once the Stade du Ray was, is now the Parc du Ray.

 Remainders of Stade du Ray

-As we said, there is a park now and the stadium disappeared.
+As we said, the stadium has disappeared and has made way for a park.
 But one piece has remained.
-At the entrance of the park at Avenue Ernest Lairolle, there's still a part of the old stands of the Stade du Ray preserved, the south-east corner of the stadium, in loving memory of the place where OGC Nice played for over 80 years.
-On the junction with Avenue du Ray, you'll find a second remainder: a white-red-black building with the old club crest.
-It's the former ticket window building.
+At the entrance of the park at Avenue Ernest Lairolle, there's still a part of the old stands of the Stade du Ray preserved, the southeast corner of the stadium, in loving memory of the place where OGC Nice played for over 80 years.
+On the junction with Avenue du Ray, you'll find a second reminder: A white-red-black building with the old club crest.
+It's the former ticket office.

 Place Massena

-The Place Massena is with its salmon pink building one of the most special squares in France, not far from the sea and Promenade des Anglais, the famous boulevard of the city.
-On the square itself you'll find, with its back to the Mediterranean Sea, the fan store of OGC Nice where you can buy a match kit, a scarf or another souvenir of the club.
+The Place Massena is with its salmon pink buildings one of the most special squares in France, not far from the sea and Promenade des Anglais, the famous boulevard of the city.
+On the square itself, you'll find the fan store of OGC Nice where you can buy a match kit, a scarf or another souvenir of the club.

 Lovely food with a sauce of football

-It's probably no surprise to you that in Nice, where French and Italian influences come to melt together, there's plenty of options for a good dinner.
-At restaurant Lou Pantail for example, on the corner of Rue Caroline and Avenue Saint-Lambert.
-Almost on a daily base you bump into football players here, with the pictures on the wall served as evidence.
-Beside several OGC Nice heroes you can find local boy Hugo Lloris, David Ginola or Raphaël Varane here when they are around.
-Sometimes, the manager of the restaurant even challenges them for a quick game of football table tennis.
+It's probably no surprise to you that in Nice, where French and Italian influences melt together, there are plenty of options for a good dinner.
+At the restaurant Lou Pantail for example, on the corner of Rue Caroline and Avenue Saint-Lambert.
+Almost on a daily base, you bump into football players here, with the pictures on the wall serving as evidence.
+Besides several OGC Nice heroes, you can find local boy Hugo Lloris, David Ginola or Raphaël Varane here when they are around.
+Sometimes, the manager of the restaurant even challenges them to a quick game of table football.

 Pizza Balotelli